kumaravel198/echoes/gemini/README.md

 ```

 ### Step 2: Run the Container
 Run the image, mapping the container's internal port 5000 to an external port (e.g., 8080) on your host machine.
+You can manually replace $GEMINI_API_KEY with your API key if you wish.
+It is recomened to use an enviroment variable (attackers can check command line history for previously used keys).

 ```bash
 podman run -d -p 8080:5000 --name gemini-app -e GEMINI_API_KEY=$GEMINI_API_KEY gemini-frontend